 It’s essential that you do not punish your cat for these behaviors.
 This will magnify her loneliness.
 Even her human has turned against her.

 Get your lonely cat into a routine and spend more time with her.
 If this doesn’t help, you may want to consider feline companionship.

 This all depends on what your cat is used to.
 If your cat has always lived alone, then she’ll struggle with sharing.
 Felines are territorial.
 Your pet will not be happy about an interloper in her midst.

 Some cats love the company of other felines.
 This is likely if your pet has never lived alone before.
 Bereavement of a feline friend also has an impact on cats, as Manhattan Cat Specialists explains.

 There are pros and cons to getting a second cat, so think carefully before committing.
 Also, be sure that this is what your pet wants.
 If the two cats cannot get along, life will be difficult.

 If you get a second cat and the dynamic is harmonious, you‘ll resolve your pet’s loneliness.
-The two animals will share a common language, and entertain each other.
-They’ll still need human company, but will generally be much happier.
+The two animals will share a common language and entertain each other.
+She’ll still need human company, but will be much happier.

 Do Cats Prefer the Company of Other Animals?

 Sometimes, a second cat is not an option.
 Maybe your cat doesn’t play well with others.
 In such an instance, what animals do cats get along with?